GauthierE/no-cut-off/README.md

 # cutoff-phenomenon

 I worked with other students on the cut-off phenomenon for random walks on finite groups.
-This research project was monitored by Romain Tessera.
+This project was monitored by Romain Tessera.
 We summarized our work in the following handout (still under construction):

 https://drive.google.com/file/d/1PN2shxYDaiKohM4oqAXeLhzMMFvnk-ZX/view